wolfnet/wordpressplugin/ReadMe.txt

 * Moved static content (JS, CSS, Images) into separate directory.
 * Implemented auto-loader class
 * Moved primary plugin class to its own file per PSR guidelines.
+* Fixing some issues with the key validation in the admin.
+Hopefully making it more reliable.

 = 1.7.3 =
 * Adding some simple styling to error messages to make them a bit more presentable.